It’s also a good idea to look into what benefits are available to you so you don’t miss out on any entitlements.

 Next, you’ll need to work out what your total household income and outgoings will be and create a monthly budget including your childcare fees.

 Review your budget as a whole, and see if there are any ways to reduce your spending.
-If you’re worried that managing childcare costs may push you towards having a debt problem, use our online debt remedy tool and get a recommendation on what to do next.
+If you’re worried that managing childcare costs may push you towards having a debt problem, use our online debt advice tool and get a recommendation on what to do next.

 Step 3: Check your benefits entitlements